davidkronthaler-dk/sim-edgemeta/README.md

 # sim-edgemeta

-Simulation study investigating the performance of the CD-Edgington estimator for the average effect and predictive distributions method for random-effects meta-analysis implemented in the `edgemeta` package.
+This repository contains code and results of a simulation study investigating the performance of the CD-Edgington estimator for the average effect and Edgington's predictive distributions for random-effects meta-analysis implemented in the `edgemeta` package.
+Further, the folder 'manuscriptcode' contains the code for the manuscripts "Edgington's Method for Random-Effects Meta-Analysis Part I: Estimation" and "Edgington's Method for Random-Effects Meta-Analysis Part II: Prediction", both available as Preprints on ArXiv:
+- Kronthaler, D., & Held, L. (2025). *Edgington’s method for random-effects meta-analysis Part I: Estimation*. arXiv. https://arxiv.org/abs/2510.12301
+- Kronthaler, D., & Held, L. (2025). *Edgington’s method for random-effects meta-analysis Part II: Prediction*. arXiv. https://arxiv.org/abs/2510.13216

+# Simulation Study
 We provide a concise description based on the ADEMP framework.

 ## Aims
 - Assess performance of CD-Edgington estimator for the average effect.
-- Assess performance of predictive distributions in terms of calibration and sharpness.
+- Assess performance of Edgington's predictive distributions in terms of calibration and sharpness.

 ## Data-Generating Process
 We varied:
 - the number of studies k ∈ {3, 5, 10, 20, 50}.
-- the between-study heterogeneity determined by Higgins’ I2 ∈ {0.0, 0.3, 0.6, 0.9}.
+- the between-study heterogeneity determined by Higgins’ I2 ∈ {0%, 30%, 60%, 90%}.
 - the number of large studies ∈ {0, 1, 2}.
 - the underyling effect distribution ∈ {Normal, Skew-normal}.